Gastropexy

 There are two primary indications for gastropexy:

-1) Prophylactic gastropexy.
+1. Prophylactic gastropexy.
 This is a gastropexy performed to prevent GDV.
-This surgery is often performed in high-risk young dogs, frequently at the time that they are spayed or neutered.
+It is often performed in high-risk young dogs, often at the time that they are spayed or neutered.
 Prophylactic gastropexy is most frequently recommended in Great Danes, though it may be considered in any high-risk breed.
-It is estimated that 40% of Great Danes will develop GDV at some point during their lifespan; prophylactic gastropexy significantly reduces this likelihood.
+It is estimated that 40% of Great Danes will develop GDV at some point in their life; prophylactic gastropexy significantly reduces this likelihood.

-2) Gastric dilatation and volvulus.
+2. Gastric dilatation and volvulus (GDV).
 Dogs who develop GDV require emergency surgery to untwist the stomach and gastropexy is a component of this surgery.
 Once the stomach has been restored to its normal position, a gastropexy is performed to tack the stomach in place to prevent a recurrence.
-Gastropexy reduces the risk of recurrence from 55% to only 4%.
+Gastropexy reduces the risk of recurrence from 80% to less than 5%.

 What post-operative care is required after a gastropexy?

 With a prophylactic gastropexy, there is no specific post-operative care beyond that required for a routine spay or neuter.
-Patients should be kept calm for approximately seven days post-operatively to allow healing.
+Patients should be kept calm for approximately 7 to 14 days post-operatively to allow healing.
 Running and jumping should be prevented during this time, and pets should avoid swimming or bathing so that the incision can be kept clean and dry.
-Your dog will likely be sent home with pain medication and it is important to use these medications as directed.
+Your dog will likely be sent home with pain medication, and it is important to use this medication as directed.

-A gastropexy performed on an emergency basis, when a dog has developed GDV, often requires more involved post-operative care, depending on the severity of stomach damage noted during surgery.
+An emergency gastropexy, performed when a dog has developed GDV, often requires more involved postoperative care, depending on the severity of stomach damage noted during surgery.
+Heart arrhythmias need to be monitored and controlled.
 Most dogs will remain hospitalized for several days post-operatively before being sent home for the remainder of their recovery period.
-In addition to the activity restriction required with a prophylactic gastropexy, your dog may require a prescription diet and/or medication to protect the gastrointestinal tract.
+In addition to the activity restriction required with a prophylactic gastropexy, your dog may require a prescription diet and/or medication to protect the gastrointestinal tract (such as famotidine, omeprazole, or ranitidine).

 Related Articles